 The most conspicuous part of the remains of the temple is a wall 40 feet high, of adobes, or compacted clay, on a foundation of stones, irregularly wrought, but perfectly fitted together.
-This foundation is 8 feet high, and 51 feet thick on the level of the ground, but is "battered in," or decreases slightly in thickness as it rises, as does also the wall above it.
-It may be described as a succession of piers, twelve in number, each 191 feet wide, separated by spaces of 81 feet.
+This foundation is 8 feet high, and 51⁄2 feet thick on the level of the ground, but is "battered in," or decreases slightly in thickness as it rises, as does also the wall above it.
+It may be described as a succession of piers, twelve in number, each $19\frac{1}{2}$ feet wide, separated by spaces of $8\frac{1}{2}$ feet.
 These spaces were carried up (the sides inclining inwards) into the adobe work above to the height of 14 feet, forming doors of that altitude, the lintels of which were of wood, now decayed or removed, but leaving traces in the wall.
 This wall extended longitudinally through the centre of the structure, and shows it to have been about three hundred and thirty feet long.
 One of the end-walls is still standing, with a large door, flanked with niches, opening inwards on each side of the central wall.
+The shape of this end-wall shows that the structure had a pitched roof. and that its total exterior width was 87 feet.
+The side-walls and one of the gable-walls had disappeared; but, by digging, their foundations may be easily traced.